+A hosted IP PBX, or hosted VoIP PBX, is a business-class phone service provided over the internet.
 A hosted IP PBX includes the ability for businesses to make and receive phone calls over the internet.
-It also routes incoming calls to the right individuals or teams inside the company and adds standard standard business phone system features like an auto-attendant or virtual receptionist, business voicemail, call transfers between employees, and more.
+It also routes incoming calls to the right individuals or teams inside the company and adds standard business phone system features like an auto-attendant or virtual receptionist, business voicemail, call transfers between employees, and more.

 The first hosted PBX was in fact not a hosted IP PBX.
 That first system used the copper wires of the PSTN (Public Switched Telephone Network), to provide a hosted business phone service.
 It is still in high demand today for companies that don’t want or can’t use internet telephony.

 Using a Hosted PBX System in the Workplace